 '''

 clear() -> ok

 Same as clear(node()).

 clear(Node) -> ok

 Types:

 Node = node()

-Clears the internal lock statis

-system.
-All counters for static

 '''

 Clears the internal lock statistics from the runtime system.
 This does not clear the data on the server only on runtime system.
 All counters for static locks are zeroed, all dynamic locks currently alive are zeroed and all saved locks now destroyed are removed.
 It also resets the duration timer.